HarshitRSethi/HarshitRSethi/README.md

 # 👋 Hi, I'm Harshit Sethi

-I'm a first-year IT undergrad at IIIT Allahabad, passionate about learning programming, web development, and exploring the world of AI & Machine Learning.
+I'm a first-year IT undergrad at IIIT Allahabad, passionate about learning programming, web development, and exploring the world of AI.

-## 🚀 Current Projects
+## 🚀 Projects
 - **[Terminal Portfolio Website](https://github.com/HarshitRSethi/HarshitRSethi.github.io)** – My personal site styled like a terminal, built with HTML, CSS, and JavaScript with help of Chat-GPT.
 URL: https://harshitrsethi.github.io/
 - **[CS50 Week 1 – C Programming Solutions](https://github.com/HarshitRSethi/CS_50_C)** – My solutions for CS50's Week 1 problem set, written in C. It starts with simple programs like “Hello, world” and “Hello, me,” and progresses to challenges like building pyramids using #, implementing the Greedy Algorithm for coin change, and validating credit cards using Luhn’s Algorithm.